 Fig. 5-11 illustrates a concept of radio access technology in consideration of such high frequency bands and the above-mentioned "extreme-coverage extension" to the sky, sea, and space.
 These are different directions of development, but have common technical problems in the sense that there is the area where the coverage and power efficiency will become more important than the spectrum efficiency.
 In this area, single-carrier signal waveform becomes preferable to OFDM waveform as a radio technology.
-As we apply radio technologies including IAB to a wider range of areas, the importance of power-efficient radio technology such as single carrier may increase [5-35, 5-36].
+As we apply radio technologies including IAB to a wider range of areas, the importance of power-efficient radio technology such as single carrier may increase [5-39, 5-40].
 However, because extremely high performance and manufacturing accuracy are required for wireless devices depending on imperfections in frequency characteristics of terahertz wave devices and the relationship between signal bandwidth and frequency utilization efficiency to realize 100 Gbps, CC (Component Carrier) may be introduced in the same way as 5G in order to mitigate these requirements.
 In order to utilize ultra-wideband signal bandwidth in terahertz waves, it is important to design wireless parameters such as bandwidth of CC, number of CCs, and signal waveforms to be introduced while taking power consumption of baseband signal processing systems into consideration.
-In order to further improve the power efficiency of DFT-s (spread) -OFDM adopted in the uplink of 5G NR, FDSS (frequency-domain spectral shaping) that performs spectrum shaping in the frequency domain, is investigated [5-37].
+In order to further improve the power efficiency of DFT-s (spread) -OFDM adopted in the uplink of 5G NR, FDSS (frequency-domain spectral shaping) that performs spectrum shaping in the frequency domain, is investigated [5-41].
+Studies of signal waveforms combining DFT-s-OFDM with time-domain FTN have been conducted to improve frequency utilization efficiency besides improving power efficiency.
+[5-42]

 In addition, as we add new frequency bands such as millimeter and terahertz waves in addition to the existing frequency bands, we will have to utilize more very wide frequency bands than in the past.
-This may necessitate consideration in a lot of related technological fields to achieve optimized selection of bands for different applications, reexamine inter-cell frequency reuse methods, upgrade uplink/downlink duplexing methods and review spectrum utilization methods in low frequency bands.
+This may necessitate consideration in a lot of related technological fields to achieve optimized selection of bands for different applications, reexamine inter-cell frequency reuse methods. upgrade uplink/downlink duplexing methods and review spectrum utilization methods in low frequency bands.
 In 5G, not only millimeter wave bands but also Sub 6GHz (3.7/4.5 GHz) bands are important, and this will be also the case toward 6G.
 It will be important to explore new frequency bands and improve performance in millimeter-wave and lower frequency bands as shown in Fig. 5-11, because such efforts will lead to improved user experience everywhere and also to stronger motivation for introducing 6G for mobile carriers.
 It is also necessary to reexamine the possibility of newly introducing technologies that have not been achieved prior to or for 5G, because they may also contribute to improving the spectrum efficiency in the existing frequency bands and expanding the scope of new use cases.
 Such technologies include the above-mentioned New Radio Network Topology, AI technology described later in Section 5.6, optimization technology using cyberphysical fusion and high-precision sensing technology linked to high frequency bands.
 As described in Section 5.6, it is possible to improve the frequency utilization efficiency of existing frequency bands and expand the scope of application to new use cases.
 In addition, the advanced radio transmission technology described in Section 5.4 can be widely applied to lower frequency bands below millimeter wave frequencies.
-Furthermore, for the existing frequency bands, designing new radio technology which can coexist with existing technologies such as 5G NR will also become also an important requirement.
+Furthermore, for the existing frequency bands, designing new radio technology which can coexist with existing technologies such as 5G NR will also become an important requirement.